 Oncor ® Power Outage | Map | Dallas | 888-313-4747

-Below you will find information and convenient links for Oncor power outages and severe weather information in the Dallas-Fort Worth metropolitan area (including Arlington, Plano, Garland, and Irving), as well as move-in, usage and and rate information.
+Below you will find convenient links for Oncor power outage information, including the Oncor outage map and severe weather information in the Dallas-Fort Worth metropolitan area (including Arlington, Plano, Garland, and Irving), as well as move-in, usage and rate information.

 Oncor Power Outages

-In the event of a metro Dallas electricity outage, call the Oncor Electric power outage number at 888-313-4747.
-You can view the Oncor Storm Center Outage Map which displays a map and the status of power outages in different service areas.
+In the event of a power outage in Dallas, call the Oncor Electric power outage number at 888-313-4747.
+You can view the Oncor Outage Map which displays a map and the status of power outages in different service areas.
 This map also shows the current weather radar in Texas so you can better gauge the conditions.
-To monitor the effect a power outage has on your energy usage, you can review your usage data at Smart Meter Texas.
+To monitor the effect an Oncor outage has on your energy usage, you can review your usage data at Smart Meter Texas.

 Check out our power outage phone guide for accurate energy provider outage numbers in your region.
 Below you can find the best immediate resources to determine the current power outage status and weather conditions in your area.

 As the sole transmission and distribution utility company (TDU, or TDSP) in the Dallas area, Oncor addresses power outages, checks meters, and provides maintenance on the electric poles and wires, and the electricity infrastructure.
-The company services more than 10 million customers and its Oncor Storm Center provides a variety of information to help you track power outages in your region.
+The company services more than 10 million customers and its Oncor outage map provides a variety of information to help you track power outages in your region.

-The Oncor Storm Center Outage Map allows you to:
+The Oncor Power Outage Map allows you to:

 • View the map based on your location, county and zip code for a more detailed view of power outages